Head And Smith Put Australia In Control Of Third India Test - UrduPoint

 Head And Smith Put Australia In Control Of Third India Test

-Brisbane, (APP - UrduPoint / Pakistan Point News - 15th Dec, 2024) Twin century-makers Travis Head and Steve Smith put on a fourth-wicket partnership of 241 as Australia reached 405-7 at stumps on the second day of the third Test against India on Sunday.
+Brisbane, (APP - UrduPoint / Pakistan Point News - 15th Dec, 2024) Twin century-makers Travis Head and Steve Smith put on a magnificent fourth-wicket partnership as Australia reached a commanding 405-7 at stumps on day two of the third Test against India on Sunday.

-Head scored a magnificent 152 and Smith a gritty 101 at the Gabba in Brisbane to put Australia into a strong position to go 2-1 up in the five-Test series.
+Head scored a blistering 152 and Smith a gritty 101 at the Gabba in Brisbane to put Australia in a strong position to go 2-1 up in the five-Test series.

 With rain forecast over the next three days, India seem to have virtually no chance of winning the match and can only realistically hope for a draw.